theachoem/storypad.me/content/add-ons.md

 ## Why It Matters

 StoryPad doesn't run ads.
 We don't sell your data.
 We don't have a subscription model.
-These add-ons are our way of keeping the app sustainable while giving you tools that genuinely enhance your experience.

-Every purchase — even just $1.99 — helps us:

-- Keep the app free and accessible
+These add-ons are the **only way** we fund development — and they're worth it.

+When you buy an add-on, you're directly funding:

-- Continue building features you've asked for
+- The next features you've asked for
+- Continuous improvements and bug fixes
+- Server costs to keep your data safe and backed up
+- Independent development, free from corporate pressure

-- Stay independent and focused on what matters: your story
+Every purchase keeps StoryPad independent, sustainable, and focused on what matters: your story. 💛

-If you've found value in StoryPad, **consider grabbing an add-on**.
-You'll get something useful, and you'll be directly supporting the app's future. 💛

 ---